rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 | Musculoskeletal and connective tissue disorders | Rare                 | Atypical femoral fractures 1                   |
 | Musculoskeletal and connective tissue disorders | Not known            | Osteonecrosis of the external auditory canal 2 |

-1 See section Description of selected adverse reactions.

-2 See section 4.4.

 In a pooled analysis of data from all phase II and phase III placebo-controlled studies, influenza-like illness was reported with a crude incidence rate of 1.2% for denosumab and 0.7% for placebo.
 Although this imbalance was identified via a pooled analysis, it was not identified via a stratified analysis.

 ## Description of selected adverse reactions